gootieno/March-Workbook/Week7/Day2/solutions/craigslist/README.md

 The Craigslist logo is a purple peace sign, which also happens to be a common emoji these days.
 What else screams 2010s and beyond better than emojis?
-So, let's add some to the Craigslist homepage!
+So, let’s add some to the Craigslist homepage!

 **Peace Symbol Emoji:**